Nicolaus Copernicus: Rome 1500

-University of Padua 1501–1503
+University of Padua, 1501–1503

 On his return journey doubtless stopping briefly at Bologna, in mid-1501 Copernicus arrived back in Warmia.
-After on 28 July receiving from the chapter a two-year extension of leave in order to study medicine (since "he may in future be a useful medical advisor to our Reverend Superior [Bishop Lucas Watzenrode] and the gentlemen of the chapter"), in late summer or in the fall he returned again to Italy, probably accompanied by his brother Andrew (Note: Copernicus's brother Andreas would, before the end of 1512, develop leprosy and be forced to leave Warmia for Italy.
+After receiving a two-year extension of leave from the chapter on 28 July to study medicine (since "he may in future be a useful medical advisor to our Reverend Superior [Bishop Lucas Watzenrode] and the gentlemen of the chapter"), he returned to Italy in late summer or autumn, probably accompanied by his brother Andrew (Note: Copernicus's brother Andreas would, before the end of 1512, develop leprosy and be forced to leave Warmia for Italy.
 In November 1518 Copernicus would learn that his brother had died.) and by Canon Bernhard Sculteti.
 This time he studied at the University of Padua, famous as a seat of medical learning, and—except for a brief visit to Ferrara in May–June 1503 to pass examinations for, and receive, his doctorate in canon law—he remained at Padua from fall 1501 to summer 1503.

 Copernicus studied medicine probably under the direction of leading Padua professors—Bartolomeo da Montagnana, Girolamo Fracastoro, Gabriele Zerbi, Alessandro Benedetti—and read medical treatises that he acquired at this time, by Valescus de Taranta, Jan Mesue, Hugo Senensis, Jan Ketham, Arnold de Villa Nova, and Michele Savonarola, which would form the embryo of his later medical library.